Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 This stage has many more cafés than most, but as always, I advise to carry snacks and plenty of water, at a minimum, at all times.

-For the elevation changes in day twelve, you can see it is essentially flat until a small drop to the Vouga River, and back up, and a slow, steady and barely noticeable climb to Albergaria-a-Velha, followed by a cruise into Albergaria-a-Nova.
+For the elevation changes on day twelve, on the official route from the center of town, you can see the climb up from the river in the beginning of the day.
+Then it is essentially flat until a small drop to the Vouga River, and back up, and a slow, steady and barely noticeable climb to Albergaria-a-Velha, followed by a cruise into Albergaria-a-Nova.

-Elevation Profile for Day Twelve, Camino Portugués, Águeda to Albergaria-a-NovaElevation Profile for Day Twelve, Camino Portugués, Águeda to Albergaria-a-Nova
+Elevation Profile for Day Twelve, Camino Portugués, Águeda to Albergaria-a-NovaElevation Profile for Day Twelve, Camino Portugués, From the Albergue Sto.
+António in Águeda to Albergaria-a-Nova

 Photo-Rich Travelogue of Day Twelve on the Camino Portugués